Compositional equivalences based on Open pNets: Background and notations

 Figure \ref{SimpleProt:Spec} (left) shows the example principle, which corresponds to the hierarchical structure of a pNet: two unspecified processes $P$ and $Q$ (holes) communicate messages, with a data value argument, through the two protocol entities.
 Process $P$ sends an $\texttt{p-send(m)}$ message to the $\symb{Sender}$; this communication is denoted as $\texttt{\nounderline{in(m)}}$ .
 At the other end, process $Q$ receives the message from the $\symb{Receiver}$.
 The holes $P$ and $Q$ can also have other interactions with their environment, represented here by actions $\texttt{p-a}$ and $\texttt{q-b}$.
 The underlying network is modelled by a medium entity transporting messages from the sender to the receiver, and that is able to detect transport errors and signal them to the sender.
 The return $\symb{ack}$ message from $\symb{Receiver}$ to $\symb{Sender}$ is supposed to be safe.
 The final transmission of the message to the recipient (the hole $Q$) includes the value of the ``error counter'' $ec$.

-Figure \ref{SimpleProt:Spec} (right) shows a graphical view of the pNet that specifies the system: the full system should be equivalent (e.g. weakly bisimilar) to the two processes connected simply through a perfect medium.
+Figure \ref{SimpleProt:Spec} (right) shows a graphical view of the pNet $\symb{SimpleProtocolSpec}$ that specifies the system.
+The pNet is made of the composition of two pNets: a $\symb{SimpleSystem}$ node, and a $\symb{PerfectBuffer}$ sub-pNet.
+The full system implementation should be equivalent (e.g. weakly bisimilar) to this $\symb{SimpleProtocolSpec}$.
 The pNet has a tree-like structure.
-The root node of the tree {\it SimpleSystemSpec} is the top level of the pNet structure.
+The root node of the tree {\it SimpleSystem} is the top level of the pNet structure.
 It acts as the parallel operator.
-It consists of three nodes: two holes $P$ and $Q$ and one sub-pNet, denoted {\it PrefectBuffer}.
-Nodes of the tree are synchronized using four synchronization vectors, that express the possible synchronizations between the parameterised actions of a subset of the nodes.
-For instance, in the vector "$< \texttt{p-send(m)},\texttt{in(m)},\_> \rightarrow \texttt{\nounderline{in(m)}}$" only $P$ and {\it PrefectBuffer} nodes are involved in the synchronization.
-The synchronization between these processes occurs when process $P$ performs $\texttt{p-send(m)}$ action sending a message, and the {\it PrefectBuffer} accepts the message through an $\texttt{in(m)}$ action at the same time; the result that will be returned at upper level is the action $\texttt{\nounderline{in(m)}}$.
+It consists of three nodes: two holes $P$ and $Q$ and one sub-pNet, denoted {\it PerfectBuffer}.
+Nodes of the tree are synchronised using four synchronisation vectors, that express the possible synchronisations between the parameterised actions of a subset of the nodes.
+For instance, in the vector $< \texttt{p-send(m)},\texttt{in(m)},\_> \rightarrow \texttt{\nounderline{in(m)}}$ only $P$ and {\it PerfectBuffer} nodes are involved in the synchronisation.
+The synchronisation between these processes occurs when process $P$ performs $\texttt{p-send(m)}$ action sending a message, and the {\it PerfectBuffer} accepts the message through an $\texttt{in(m)}$ action at the same time; the result that will be returned at upper level is the action $\texttt{\nounderline{in(m)}}$.